Everyone's Talking About Soft Brexit So Here's What That Could Really Mean

 Labour’s position on the role of the ECJ in UK law after the country leaves the EU doesn’t appear to be defined in the party’s manifesto.

 Meanwhile, the government has made putting an end to the court’s role in UK law a red line.
-But it is clear that in order to achieve a softer brexit this position would need to loosen especially if the UK is to negotiate greater access to the single market beyond low or zero tariffs on some goods.
+But it is clear that in order to achieve a softer Brexit this position would need to loosen, especially if the UK is to negotiate greater access to the single market beyond low or zero tariffs on some goods.

-Their differing rhetoric aside, both May and Corbyn have said they would aim for tariff-free access to the single market.
-However, their view on overcoming non-tariff barriers such as common rules and standards, which make up much of the benefits of being in a single market, have not been outlined in detail.
+Their differing rhetorics aside, both May and Corbyn have said they would aim for tariff-free access to the single market.
+However, their views on overcoming non-tariff barriers such as common rules and standards, which make up much of the benefits of being in a single market, have not been outlined in detail.

 A softer Brexit in tone

 What is likely to at least emerge after Thursday’s setback is a softer Brexit in tone.
-Already on Monday morning Davis in an interview on Sky News was opening the door to phased negotiations, the approach favoured by the EU, and until now refuted by the UK.
+Already on Monday morning Davis in an interview on Sky News was opening the door to phased negotiations, the approach favoured by the EU, and until now dismissed by the UK.

-But if Brexit is to become softer not just in language but in substance too, it will require a fundamental rethink of the UK position.
+But if Brexit is to become softer not just in language but in substance, it will require a fundamental rethink of the UK position.
 There is no way around this.

-For now, the view in most of Europe’s capitals is that there is no indication the UK position has changed nor that Britain is yet prepared for the complicated talks and tasks that await.
+For now, the view in most of Europe’s capitals is that there is no indication the UK position has changed, nor that Britain is yet prepared for the complicated talks and tasks that await.

-“An already weak hand, has just become weaker,” a second senior government official told BuzzFeed News.
+“An already weak hand has just become weaker,” a second senior government official told BuzzFeed News.

 Alberto Nardelli is Europe editor for BuzzFeed News and is based in London.